mewfree/personal-website-gatsby/src/pages/blog/adwords-scripts-reading-data/index.md

 (Obviously, your own results will differ from mine 😊).

 ## Getting a list of ad groups
 From what we've just learnt with how to read campaigns above, getting a list of ad groups will be really easy.
-We only need to switch `javascript›AdsApp.campaigns()` with `javacript›AdsApp.adGroups()` as well as some variables' names.
+We only need to switch `javascript›AdsApp.campaigns()` with `javascript›AdsApp.adGroups()` as well as some variables' names.
 ```javascript
 function getAllAdGroups() {
   var adGroups = AdsApp